simeononsecurity/simeononsecurity.ch/content/guides/unlock-seamless-connectivity-hotspot-2.0-openwrt/index.en.md

 > *Just one character is the issue.
 The script above is fine to run on all devices.
 It won't make any changes if the bug isn't there.*

-After configuring your interface and performing the 3gpp fix.
-You'll run the following command to reload your wireless config.
+After configuring your interface and performing the 3gpp fix, you'll run the following command to **reload your wireless config**.

 ```bash
 wifi